 Gone are the days when self-help books for women were cheesy, impersonal, and boring.
 Now, if you know where to look, you'll find empowering, genuinely useful self-help books designed to make you feel good—like you're receiving advice from a trusted friend or an inspiring mentor.
-Self-help books are also handy for anyone interested in growing in terms of their creativity, career, emotional maturity, or spiritual life.
-No matter what you're going through in life—or even if you're just looking to grow and learn—we can all use a little self-help and learning from time to time.
+Self-help books are also compelling memoirs and handy non-fiction guides for anyone interested in growing their creativity, career, emotional maturity, or spiritual life.
+No matter what you're going through in life—or even if you're just looking for a life-changing book to read—we can all use a little self-help and learning from time to time.
 Ahead, check out some of the self-help books for women that made our required reading list.

 'Am I There Yet?' by Mari Andrew